aaronwht/aws-javascript-api/README.md

 ![Google Developer Key](https://www.aaronwht.com/images/elastic-beanstalk-build/dynamodb-locally.png)

 Create an `.env` file in the root of your project.
-As a convention, `.env` files store environment variables and are not checked into code repositiories as they often include sensative, or environment-related, information.
+As a convention, `.env` files store environment variables and are not checked into code repositories as they often include sensitive, or environment-related, information.
 This is done by including the `.env` file in your `.gitignore` file, as done in this project.
 ![Env Variables](https://www.aaronwht.com/images/elastic-beanstalk-build/aws-javascript-api-env-variables.png)

-To run this Node.js applicaiton locally you'll need the below things:
+To run this Node.js application locally you'll need the below things:
 - A Google Developer API Key
 - A Google Custom Search Engine Id (which requires a Google Project)